Does Poor Posture Cause Pain? How Do Arch Supports Help?

 Just like a building, we need a solid foundation.
 If our foundation flattens, or collapses, the integrity of our building–our body–is compromised.
 We get into trouble, and the trouble starts with poor, or collapsed posture.

-Massage your feet by pressing the sole of your feet against a tennis ball, or golf ball, and rolling it back and forth, width-wise and length-wise.
-Do this for 5 minutes for each foot.
 After you do the first foot, you will have one happy foot.
 You’ll have to do your other foot so it will be happy, too.
 This helps relax your muscles and tendons and make it easier to adjust to your new arch supports.

-There is more to do to correct your posture and get you back to feeling and functioning well, but arch supports are a good place to start.
+There is more to do to correct your posture and get you back to feeling and functioning well but arch supports are a good place to start.